xplenty/xplenty-api-doc-v2/README.md

 ## Getting Started

-For a quick overview of how to get started with the Xplenty RESI API, you can read:
+For a quick overview of how to get started with the Xplenty REST API, you can read:
 * [Xplenty Control and Monitoring Tasks](https://github.com/xplenty/xplenty-api-doc/blob/master/sections/Xplenty%20Control%20and%20Monitoring%20Tasks.md)
 * [Xplenty Typical Workflow](https://github.com/xplenty/xplenty-api-doc/blob/master/sections/Xplenty%20Typical%20Workflow.md)